Scenarios: How euro zone can get more bang for bailout

 EFSF AS INSURER FOR INVESTORS

-Instead of guaranteeing to cover potential losses for the ECB, the EFSF could insure bond purchases of other financial market actors, possibly even charging a fee.
+Instead of guaranteeing to cover potential losses for the ECB, the EFSF could insure bond purchases of other financial market actors.

+The bailout fund could tell investors that it would guarantee, for example, the first 20 percent of losses in case of a sovereign default on bonds of Italy or Spain that investors would buy at a primary auction.

+"Instead of buying 100 percent (of the government bond), the EFSF might guarantee, for example, 20 percent of the issued debt amount to private investors," an EU source with close knowledge of the discussions said.